sachinchoolur/lightgallery.js/readme.md

 </body>
 ```

-Lightgallery also supports AMD, CommonJS and ES6 modules
+Lightgallery also supports AMD, CommonJS and ES6 modules.
 When you use AMD make sure that lightgallery.js is loaded before lightgallery modules.

 ```js